Abilawon35/Abilawon35/README.md

 - 👋 Hi, I’m @Abilawon35
-- 👀 I’m interested in tradi'g
+- 👀 I’m interested in trading
 - 🌱 I’m currently learning trading
 - 💞️ I’m looking to collaborate on trading
 - 📫 How to reach me abeebabilawon1@gmail.com